Head of School (Ex-Officio Member)

 Dr. Tanya Howard

-Dr. Tanya Howard served as an advisor to the founding team, specifically on issues related to math and science and urban youth philanthropy.
+Dr. Tanya Howard served as an adviser to the founding team, specifically on issues related to math and science and urban youth philanthropy.
 She is an Emergency Medicine Attending Physician and social activist.
 As an accomplished U.S. Navy Veteran, Medical Doctor, and mother of two, Tanya is passionate about educational equality and school opportunities for low-income families.
 Originally from a working-class family in Trenton, New Jersey, Dr. Howard attributes her success to a learned work ethic (gained from her mother), that forged a love of learning, commitment to excellence, and devotion to paying opportunity forward.
 Dr. Howard’s education includes a Bachelor of Arts from Rutgers University, Doctor of Medicine from University of Medicine and Dentistry of New Jersey, Emergency Medicine Residency at Newark Beth Israel Medical Center, and numerous other professional certifications.
 Tanya is an active member of many professional and social boards and enjoys participating in the advancement of humanitarian efforts.
 In her free time, she enjoys traveling the world, absorbing new cultures, and making memories with her two children.